 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Temperance Brennan #15 series and is a This forensic mystery is a hardcover edition that was published by Scribner on August 28, 2012 and has 283 pages.
+It is part of the Temperance Brennan #15 series and is a forensic mystery that was published by Scribner on August 28, 2012 and has 283 pages.

 Explore it on Goodreads or Amazon.

 Other books in this series include MatchUp

 Other books by this author which I have reviewed include Bones Never Lie, Speaking in Bones, Bones of the Lost

 Fifteenth in the Temperance Brennan forensics suspense series revolving around a forensic anthropologist who switches between Montreal and North Carolina.
 This story takes place in Canada between Montreal and Edmonton.